kdjordan/warbler/README.md

 * [Testing](#testing)

 ## General info
-This is a Twitter clone called Warblerm where a user can sign up and create 'warbles'.
+This is a Twitter clone called Warbler where a user can sign up and create 'warbles'.
 User can also like other user's Warbles and follow other users.
 Full test suit is included which tests both views and models.

 ![](warbler.gif)